Name: Bharat Wankhade

 Theme: Education/ Human Rights

-Goal of the project: Navina was born blind, and her experience of inequality probed her to work to reduce the gap between people with and without disabilities.
-She believes that sensitizing the public people about equality and human rights will lead to more equal opportunities for the disabled in education and employment.
-She also wishes to share her love of cooking to other blind women and empower them in the process.
+Goal of the project: Navina was born blind, and her experience of inequality probed her to work to reducing the gap between people with and without disabilities.
+She believes that sensitizing the public about equality and human rights will lead to more equal opportunities for the disabled in education and employment.
+Navina's goal is to empower blind people through the creation of a cooking and catering service.

 Name: Odunayo Aliu